 Four simple words that should be proclaimed loudly to the world: Flee from sexual immorality!
 Some Bible translations shorten it to two words: Flee fornication!
 An epidemic of sexual looseness has led in America to catastrophic rates of unwed motherhood and of sexually transmitted diseases.
 The savage barbarity of abortion on demand has become for many simply a convenient form of birth control.
 The biblical truth that God intended sex exclusively for the marriage of a man and a woman has been widely discarded in our day.
 But we must proclaim it boldly and prophetically from God’s Word, ignoring the mockery with which some hearers (thankfully not all) will reply.
 It’s a simple message that carries the life-giving power of God’s Word: “Flee from sexual immorality!”

-A hugely important part of the Church’s prophetic message to a lost world is that “Jesus came into the world to save sinners” (1 Timothy 1:15).
+A hugely important part of the Church’s status-quo-challenging prophetic message today to a lost world is that “Jesus came into the world to save sinners” (1 Timothy 1:15).
 Jesus offers eternal hope to all.
 He Himself said that His intention in leaving heaven to come to earth was for us — that He “came to seek and to save the lost” (Luke 19:10).

 The door to eternal life with the Lord is open to all.
 It is the one who “rejects the Son [that] will not see life, for God’s wrath remains on him.”
 The world has a simple choice: reject Jesus, the Son of God, and experience God’s wrath.
 Or accept and serve Him and be born again spiritually and enjoy eternal life in the Lord’s presence.
 The message to choose life in the Son of God must be trumpeted loudly to a world lost in sin.